runtakun/udacity-project-data-warehouse/README.md

 ## Goal of this project
 This project's goal is analyze data to find what attribute of users often play songs, what songs or artists are played often and when songs are often played.

-## Detailed description
+## Description of process

 First, script `create_tables.py` creates staging, dimension and fact tables.
-Then, script `etl.py` loads s3 json data to Redshift staging table.
+Then, script `etl.py` loads json data from S3 to Redshift staging table.
-Finally, it loads staging table to dimension and fact table by using `INSERT INTO ...
+Finally, it loads from staging table to dimension and fact table by using `INSERT INTO ...
 SELECT ...` syntax.

 ### Staging tables

-- log_data
+- `log_data`
   provide event data recorded in json file under `log_data` directory

-- song_data
+- `song_data`
   provide song and artist data recorded in json file under `song_data` directory

 ### Dimension tables

-- songs
+- `songs`
-  provide song data which are played
+  provide song data which were played

-- artists
+- `artists`
-  provide artist data whose songs are played
+  provide artist data whose songs were played

-- users
+- `users`
   provide user data who played songs

-- time
+- `time`
   provide time data when users played songs